aws-amplify/docs/docs/cli/usage/customcf.md

 ### 3. (Optional) Reference existing parameters

 Reference an output value from any other Amplify-managed category CloudFormation stack.
-For example, if you want to use `auth` category genarted Amazon Cognito `UserPoolId` in your custom CloudFormation stack, you would need to add the `dependsOn` block in the `backend-config.json` file.
+For example, if you want to use `auth` category generated Amazon Cognito `UserPoolId` in your custom CloudFormation stack, you would need to add the `dependsOn` block in the `backend-config.json` file.
 The above `backend-config.json` file would look like the following:

 ```json
 {